Bobby Keys

 Robert Henry Keys (December 18, 1943 – December 2, 2014) was an American saxophonist who performed as a member of several horn sections of the 1970s.
-He appears on albums by the Rolling Stones, Lynyrd Skynyrd, Harry Nilsson, Delaney & Bonnie and Friends, George Harrison, John Lennon, Eric Clapton, Joe Cocker and other prominent musicians.
-Keys played on hundreds of recordings and was a touring musician from 1956 until his death in 2014.
+He appears on albums by the Rolling Stones, Lynyrd Skynyrd, Harry Nilsson, Delaney & Bonnie and Friends, George Harrison, John Lennon, Ringo Starr, Eric Clapton, Joe Cocker and other prominent musicians.
+Keys played on hundreds of recordings, and was a touring musician from 1956 until his death in 2014.

-Early life and start
+Early life

 Bobby Keys was born at Lubbock Army Airfield near Slaton, Texas, where his father, Bill Keys, was in the U.S. Army Air Corps.
 His mother, Lucy Keys, was 16 when she gave birth to Robert Henry (Bobby), her first child.
 By 1946, Bill Keys got a job for the Santa Fe Railroad in Belen, New Mexico.
 The family moved to Belen, but young Robert stayed with his grandparents in Slaton, Texas, an arrangement he was quite happy with.
 Bill and Lucy would have three more children, Gary and twins Debbie and Daryl.
 Lucy Keys Brubaker went on to become a state senator in New Mexico.

+Career

 Keys started touring at age fifteen with fellow Texan Buddy Knox.

-Career
+He reportedly played the saxophone on Elvis Presley's 1962 version of "Return to Sender".
+Keys also stated that he "befriended Buddy Holly, playing with him briefly as a teenager.
+I kind of weaseled my way into the perimeter of the garage," recalled Keys.
+"He was the first guy I heard play electric guitar and it impressed the hell out of me."